How To Find Out The Fuel Consumption Using Fleet Monitoring

 - Is it good or bad compared to other values?

-Every time you repeat the exercise, you will find different numbers.
-Which one do you use for the further procedure?
+Each time you repeat the exercise, you will find different numbers.
+Which one do you use?
 That is not clear.

 You need reliable, trustworthy, and meaningful information.